Ming Dynasty Xuanzhou Ware Brown Glazed Jar “Hanbei” | China, 15-16CSOLD OUT

-Since it is a shipwreck item, there is an adhesion of shellfish, but there are no notable defects.
+As it is a shipwreck piece, there are some shells attached to it, but no notable defects.

 - Images may differ in color from the actual products.